AGOA: The U.S.-Africa Trade Program

 How has the program fared?

-AGOA received strong bipartisan support early on, with policymakers and trade officials pointing to a spike in U.S. imports of African goods as proof of its success: in the decade after the program began, exports from AGOA countries to the United States nearly tripled, rising from $22 billion to $61 billion.
-In 2010, Rosa Whitaker, a former assistant U.S. trade representative for Africa, called AGOA a “phenomenal success,” saying it had created more than three hundred thousand jobs on the continent, while the nonprofit African Coalition for Trade estimated in 2012 that up to 1.3 million jobs [PDF] were created indirectly.
+AGOA received strong bipartisan support early on, with policymakers and trade officials pointing to a spike in U.S. imports of African goods as proof of its success.
+In the decade after the program began, exports from AGOA countries to the United States nearly tripled, rising from $22 billion to $61 billion in 2010.
+That year, Rosa Whitaker, a former assistant U.S. trade representative for Africa, called AGOA a “phenomenal success,” saying it had created more than 300,000 jobs on the continent, while the nonprofit African Coalition for Trade estimated in 2012 that up to 1.3 million jobs [PDF] were created indirectly.

 Some analysts say the program has also helped several African countries diversify their economies.
 For example, South Africa ramped up its automotive exports to the United States from $150 million in 2000 to a high of $2.2 billion in 2013.
-Apparel production also spiked, particularly in East Africa.
+A unique feature of AGOA are rules on apparel and textiles, which have provided significant economic opportunities.
+A 2023 U.S. International Trade Commission report highlights those rules have allowed many countries to develop their manufacturing capacity in that sector.
+Apparel production also grew, particularly in East Africa.
 The most AGOA-related jobs were generated in this sector, according to the Brookings Institution.
-In 2022, more than $10 billion in African exports entered the United States under the program.
+Importantly, across beneficiaries, 75 to 90 percent [PDF] of apparel jobs went to impoverished women.

 However, some experts say U.S.-Africa trade relations remain underdeveloped.
-After the initial jump in the first decade of the program, exports gradually fell to near their 2000 level by the mid-2010s, and they have only slowly begun to gain back the lost ground.
-Diversification has also lagged, with oil and gas dominating AGOA exports since 2001, and nearly 90 percent of the non-energy U.S. imports from Africa in 2022 came from only five countries.
-South Africa contributes the majority of exports, at more than 56 percent in 2021.
-Additionally, less than 1 percent of imports to the United States in 2021 came from sub-Saharan Africa, a 56 percent decrease from 2000; by comparison, the region produced nearly 4 percent of China’s imports and roughly the same portion of those for the European Union (EU).
+After the initial jump in the first decade of the program, peaking at a high of $66 billion in 2008, exports gradually fell close to their 2000 level by the mid-2010s.
+While exports had only slowly begun to recover, they dipped again in 2024.
+Diversification has also lagged, both in terms of products and countries.
+While oil and gas have dominated AGOA exports since 2001, nearly 90 percent of the non-energy U.S. imports from Africa in 2022 came from just five countries: Angola, Ghana, Kenya, Madagascar, and South Africa.
+Of these, South Africa contributed the majority of those exports, at more than 56 percent in 2021.
+Additionally, less than 1 percent of total imports to the United States in 2023 came from sub-Saharan Africa; by comparison, the region made up nearly 4 percent of China’s imports and roughly the same portion of those for the European Union (EU).

 Enthusiasm for AGOA among U.S. policymakers has faltered in recent years.
 In addition to worries about falling exports, there are concerns about Africa’s continued dependence on low-value-added products and natural resources; few beneficiaries have moved into the value-added manufacturing the legislation hoped to spur.